Alternate-Hand Wall-Toss Test

 pre-test: Explain the test procedures to the subject.
 Perform screening of health risks and obtain informed consent.
 Prepare forms and record basic information such as age, height, body weight, gender, test conditions.
 Perform an appropriate warm-up and practice.
 See more details of pre-test procedures.

-procedure: A mark is placed a certain distance from the wall (e.g. 2 meters, 3 feet).
+procedure: A line is placed on the ground a certain distance from the wall (e.g. 2 meters, 3 feet).
 The person stands behind the line and facing the wall.
 The ball is thrown from one hand in an underarm action against the wall, and attempted to be caught with the opposite hand.
 The ball is then thrown back against the wall and caught with the initial hand.
 The test can continue for a nominated number of attempts or for a set time period (e.g. 30 seconds).
 By adding the constraint of a set time period, you also add the factor of working under pressure.

 |Rating||Score (in 30 seconds)|